Liz Constable

-Elizabeth Constable (born 2 December 1943) is a former Independent member of the Western Australian Legislative Assembly, firstly representing the seat of Floreat after winning it at a 1991 by-election following the resignation of Andrew Mensaros.
+Elizabeth Constable (born 2 December 1943) is an Australian former politician who was an independent member of the Western Australian Legislative Assembly, first representing the electorate Floreat after winning it at a 1991 by-election following the resignation of Andrew Mensaros.
 After the abolition of Floreat in a redistribution in 1994, Constable was elected to the electorate of Churchlands in 1996 then re-elected in 2001 and 2005.
 In September 2011 she became the longest-serving female State Parliamentarian in WA, breaking the record set by Florence Cardell-Oliver who served from February 1936 to April 1956.
-Constable retired at the 2013 election.
+Constable retired at the 2013 election and was appointed a Member of the Order of Australia in 2019.

 Background

 Constable was once a member of the Liberal Party before becoming an independent.

 She left the Liberal Party when it became clear that the favoured candidate of power-broker Noel Crichton-Browne would be given preselection for the safe seat of Floreat at a 1991 by-election at her expense.
 Constable contested the seat as a conservative independent and won easily with 49% of the primary vote.

 Constable followed most of her constituents into Churchlands in 1996, and was comfortably reelected at every election since then.
 She held the seat with a majority of 23 percent, making it the safest seat in the state.